calvinrzachman/schnorr/README.md

 for private key *x* and elliptic curve generator *G*

 ### NONCE
-let (k, R) represent a public nonce and its associated private nonce according to:
+Often times in cryptography there is the need for additional one time use data.
+This data is known as a nonce (number used only once) let (k, R) represent a public nonce and its associated private nonce according to:

     R = k*G